sentinel-hub/custom-scripts/other_collections/cnes_land_cover_confidence/README.md

 ## General description of the script
 The script visualises the information on the classifier confidence with values ranging from 1 to 100.

-Table 1: Color legend for CNES land cover classification map
+Table 1: Color legend for CNES land cover classifier confidence
 <table>
   <thead>
     <tr>